Tomev/qcflow/docs/source/tracking.rst

 Querying Runs Programmatically
 ------------------------------

-You can also access all of the functions in the Tracking UI programmatically with :py:class:`MlflowClient <qcflow.client.MlflowClient>`.
+You can also access all of the functions in the Tracking UI programmatically with :py:class:`QCFlowClient <qcflow.client.QCFlowClient>`.

 For example, the following code snippet search for runs that has the best validation loss among all runs in the experiment.

 .. code-block:: python

-    client = qcflow.tracking.MlflowClient()
+    client = qcflow.tracking.QCFlowClient()
     experiment_id = "0"
     best_run = client.search_runs(
         experiment_id, order_by=["metrics.val_loss ASC"], max_results=1